white-rabbit/ordered-list-benchmark/README.md

 ## Report Generation

-After running benchmarks, generate interactive HTML reports using the included Python scripts (such as `make_report.py` or `make_staticdash_report.py`).
+After running benchmarks, generate interactive HTML reports using the `make_report.py`.
 Reports group and visualize benchmark results by platform/CPU, parameter range, and implementation.
 The staticdash report uses Plotly for interactive visualization and organizes results by size range, date, and machine.

-All reports are generated in the `report/` directory for review and sharing.
+All reports are generated in the `docs/` directory for review and sharing.